chilammps/Ovito/doc/python/introduction/overview.rst

   * Access per-particle data and other analysis results computed by OVITO
   * Export the output data to a file

-This following sections will introduce the essential concepts and walk you through different parts of OVITO's scripting interface.
+The following sections will introduce the essential concepts and walk you through different parts of OVITO's scripting interface.

 ------------------------------------